-If you are required to make a further attempt at coursework for an elective module or have decided not to proceed with a condonable mark, you must submit it within 28 days of the provisional results release date.
+If you are required to make a further attempt at coursework for an elective module or have decided not to proceed with a condonable mark, you must submit it within 28 days of the official release of results.
 Submission at the second deadline will count as your second and final attempt.

-If you do not submit the required coursework within 28 days of the provisional results release date, you will have failed the module.
+If you do not submit the required coursework within 28 days of the official results release date, you will have failed the module.
 You may choose to replace it with an alternative elective module.
 We will not allow you to restart an elective module.